 - Person with valid reason where both parties and immediate next of kin are deceased.

 - Anyone if the burial is more than 70 years ago.

 - Any person with a valid reason.

 With some exceptions, there is a $20 standard fee for each baptism, marriage, and burial record search whether the record is found or not.
 In the case that a record is not found, an inventory that details what records were searched will be included.
-Please include a $20 cheque addressed to “The United Church Archives” with your application form.
+Please include a $20 cheque addressed to “Region 5 of the United Church of Canada” (note in memo archives) with your application form.

 If you feel able to make a donation to the Archives, your support of our work would be appreciated.
 A receipt for income tax purposes will be issued for donations or $20.00 or more.
 To learn more about making a donation, and about how your gift can make a difference click here.